 Once you are legally an adult, only you and your medical team will have access to your records, unless you give someone else (like a parent) permission to see them.
 In many places, the law also keeps parts of teens’ medical records private even before they are adults.

 Don't worry, for example, if your nosy neighbor works in the hospital where you get treatment.
 HIPAA bars that person from snooping into your records.
 In fact, if someone tries to view private information, it might trip an alarm in the computer system and start a trace on who tried to look at that information.

 Part of HIPAA called the Security Rule protects the storage and transfer of EHRs.
 If your doctor's office or hospital sends health information electronically, they must use safeguards that make sure it is accessed only by those allowed to see it.

 Doctors encourage teens to get involved in making health care decisions, and understanding EHRs are a great way to do that.
 Looking at yours can help you get an idea of what's involved in managing your own medical care.

 Some systems let you interact with your health care provider or nurse online.
 You might be able to ask questions that way, or set up and manage appointments.
-If your doctor's office uses EMRs, ask how to get started.
+If your doctor's office uses EHRs, ask how to get started.